Annapurna Circuit Trek Itinerary: 15 Days Trekking plan

 - Exploring the heritage, culture, and lifestyles of the Gurung and Thakali community

-- The fantastic aroma flora and fauna of the Annapurna region
+- The fantastic aroma of flora and fauna of the Annapurna region

 - Observing the Kali-Gandaki Gorge, which is the deepest gorge in the world